Neandertal [2023]

 AlterMachine I Carole Willemot

-Duration 2h30
+Duration 2h25

 Performance in French

-Coproduced byThéâtre Dijon Bourgogne – Centre dramatique national, Théâtre de Lorient – Centre dramatique national de Bretagne, Comédie – Centre dramatique national de Reims, Théâtre Gérard Philipe – Centre dramatique national de Saint-Denis, Théâtre-Sénart – Scène nationale, ThéâtredelaCité – CDN Toulouse Occitanie, Comédie de Genève, MAIF Social Club, Festival d’Avignon, Le Canal – Théâtre du pays de Redon – Scène conventionnée d’intérêt national art et création pour le théâtre, Théâtre d’Arles, Malakoff Scène nationale, MC93 Maison de la Culture de Seine-Saint-Denis à Bobigny, Le Gallia Théâtre – Scène conventionnée d’intérêt national art et création de Saintes, Théâtre de Choisy-le-Roi – Scène conventionnée d’intérêt national art et création pour la diversité linguistique
+Coproduced byThéâtre Dijon Bourgogne – Centre dramatique national, Théâtre de Lorient – Centre dramatique national, Comédie – Centre dramatique national de Reims, Théâtre Gérard Philipe – Centre dramatique national de Saint-Denis, Théâtre-Sénart – Scène nationale, ThéâtredelaCité – CDN Toulouse Occitanie, Comédie de Genève, MAIF Social Club, Festival d’Avignon, Le Canal – Théâtre du pays de Redon – Scène conventionnée d’intérêt national art et création pour le théâtre, Théâtre d’Arles, Malakoff Scène nationale, MC93 Maison de la Culture de Seine-Saint-Denis à Bobigny, Le Gallia Théâtre – Scène conventionnée d’intérêt national art et création de Saintes, Théâtre de Choisy-le-Roi – Scène conventionnée d’intérêt national art et création pour la diversité linguistique

 With the help of the ministère de la Culture, Région Île-de-France, Département du Val-de-Marne, Théâtre Ouvert – Centre national des Dramaturgies Contemporaines, la vie brève -Théâtre de l’Aquarium (Paris)